- Written by Dr.Mehmet Demircioglu

 After surgery, the recipient area should follow the clinic’s washing protocol first.
 Medicated shampoos and eczema treatments return only when the skin is closed enough and the clinic agrees.
 Ketoconazole shampoo after a hair transplant follows the same timing principle for dandruff treatment.

-I also tell patients to be careful with products that promise fast soothing but leave heavy residue.
+I am careful with products that promise fast soothing but leave heavy residue.
 The scalp may feel less itchy for a few hours, but occlusive or irritating products can make washing, inflammation, or folliculitis harder to manage.

 No clinic should promise a normal result without first judging the scalp.
 Eczema may be mild and well controlled, or it may be active enough to change timing.
 A clinic that moves straight to graft numbers before asking about flares, scratching, medication, product reactions, and donor area involvement is skipping important information.